-Right out of the box, you will find a solid reflective hood with ballasts, that will house your T5 fluorescent bulbs, which are also included.
-Depending on the size of the fixture you decide to order, the T5 commercial fixture comes with two, four or eight 6400K bulbs, that can be customized according to suit your grow.
+Right out of the box, you will find a solid reflective hood with ballasts, that will house your T5 fluorescent bulbs.
+Depending on the size of the fixture you decide to order, the T5 commercial fixture comes with two, four or eight 6400K bulbs.
+They can be customized according to suit your grow.
 The max wattage for this fixture is around 432W for 8x54W bulbs.

 - 1 – Apollo Horticulture Lighting System

 - Package Includes 2/4/6/8 -54W T5 Fluorescent Bulbs – 6400K